You are here

 If you have complained to the care provider and you are unhappy with their response, there are a number of actions you can take, depending on who the provider is and how your care is funded.

-- Complaining about the use of the Mental Health Act
+See also our page on complaining about the use of the Mental Health Act

 Complaints about the NHS